cjrt007/Tornado.Ai/docs/TOOLS.md

 - **CTF / Forensics**: `volatility_analyze.sim`, `binwalk_analyze.sim`
 - **OSINT**: `recon_ng.sim`, `spiderfoot.sim`, `theharvester.sim`

-Each MCP definition includes the following metadata:
+Each definition includes:

-- `summary` — high-level description of capability
+- `summary` — high-level description of the capability.
-- `inputSchema` — shape of required parameters
+- `input_schema` — shape of required parameters (expressed as Python dicts).
-- `requiredPermissions` — RBAC requirements for execution
+- `required_permissions` — RBAC requirements for execution.
-- `estimatedDuration` — expected runtime in seconds
+- `estimated_duration` — expected runtime in seconds.

-Extend the runnable inventory by appending to `src/tools/definitions.ts` and wiring the corresponding handlers inside the ASME subsystem.
+Extend the runnable inventory by appending to `tornado_ai.tools.definitions` and updating any domain logic that depends on the new entries.

 ## Curated Security Tools Catalog (v1.0)

 The research catalog is versioned and timestamped to simplify alignment with external threat intelligence efforts.

 - **Version:** 1.0
 - **Last updated:** 2025-10-30